 Following the pattern of regional conflicts, the global village is equally being torn apart.
 The "West" is perceived as ethically wanting, as "decadent" by many in the "non-West."
 Anybody traveling in what nowadays is subsumed as "non-West" knows that apart from admiration and yearning for Western quality of life, there is also a host of ill-feelings being harbored with respect to the West.
-The "West," in non-Western eyes, does not sufficiently care for the elderly, not for children, displays a high divorce rate, displays little genuine compassion and insufficient social cohesion, and so on.
-The West in turn targets the "non-West" in similar ways.
+The West, in non-Western eyes, does not sufficiently care for the elderly, not for children, displays an appallingly high divorce rate, little genuine compassion and insufficient social cohesion, and so forth.
+The West in turn targets the non-West in similar ways.
 In Western eyes, non-Western women are but abused, individual freedom choked, and self-expression curtailed.

 In reality, however, both, the West and the non-West, have more in common than is apparent at the first glance.
 Both value social cohesion highly.
-My doctoral dissertation in social medicine (Lindner, 1994) examined these topics.
-I compared Germany and Egypt and what they regard as core priority for a good quality of life.
-Both yearn for social cohesion balanced with individual freedom.
+My doctoral dissertation in social-psychological medicine (Lindner, 1994) examined these topics.
+I compared Germany and Egypt and what they regard as core priority for good quality of life.
+All yearn for social cohesion balanced with individual freedom.
 In the "West," rifts to social cohesion such as divorce, or lack of compassion, are deeply regretted as unwanted side effects, a price to be paid for the transition towards more personal freedom, authenticity and flexibility.
-In the same vain the "non-West" values individual freedom and regrets any need to curtail it as sad side effect, as price to be paid for social cohesion.
+In the same vain, non-Westerners value individual freedom, and regret any need to curtail it as a sad side effect, as price to be paid for social cohesion.

 Thus the fundamental attribution error leads to regretable side effects that are perceived by the other side as the other's essence, as profoundly theirs, while commonalities, such as the universality of the appreciation of social cohesion that has to be balanced with individual freedom, are underplayed.
-Lee Ross wrote in a personal message to me on 8th October 2001, "The invidious comparison, of course, involves the perception that while we are sincere and objective in our actions and analyses, and the costs we inflict on others are an undesirable side effect of inevitable, virtuous, or necessary actions, 'they' are either insincere or misguided, and they have no concern (or even rejoice in) such costs to others.
+Lee Ross wrote in a personal message to me on October 8, 2001, "The invidious comparison, of course, involves the perception that while we are sincere and objective in our actions and analyses, and the costs we inflict on others are an undesirable side effect of inevitable, virtuous, or necessary actions, 'they' are either insincere or misguided, and they have no concern (or even rejoice in) such costs to others.
 I think discussion of this asymmetry is very much worth emphasizing."

-One of the frequently highlighted aspects in the "West" versus "non-West" stand-off is the status of women.
+One of the frequently highlighted aspects in the "West" versus "non-West" confrontation is the status of women.
 However, again, is there not a lot of commonality?
 Are there not similar tendencies to be observed on all sides?
-Christian fundamentalists, who have patriarchal leanings and wish their women to stay home, resemble Islamic fundamentalists who see restrictions for women as a price to be paid for social cohesion, rather than an attack on women.
+Christian fundamentalists, for example, who have patriarchal leanings and wish their women to stay home, resemble Islamic fundamentalists, who see restrictions for women as a price to be paid for social cohesion, rather than as an attack on women.
+And moderates on all sides try to open up individual space for women.
+Sayyid, 1997, therefore criticizes the use of the term fundamentalism for Islamism.
+(I use the term fundamentalist close to the word extremist as someone who essentializes difference - in Western as much as in non-Western contexts - and who opposes moderates who prefer to emphasize common ground.)